-- 1. Incremental investment the incremental investment required relative to grey and brown investments; - 2.
-Carbon reduction their emission reduction potential; - 3.
-Job potential their ability to create jobs; - 4.
-Ease of implementation the ease of delivering investments; and - 5.
-Wider benefits their range of social, environmental and health co-benefits, such as reductions in air pollution, improvements in public health and liveability, and a lowering of household energy bills.
+Carbon reduction their emission reduction potential

+the ease of delivering investments

+their range of social, environmental and health co-benefits, such as reductions in air pollution. improvements in public health and liveability, and a lowering of household energy bills.

-Box 1: How to read the policy cards provided with each priority investment area
+How to read the policy cards provided with each priority investment area